 Investigators determined the fire had been fueled by a gas leak.

 "That's the only thing that can lift the roof of a house like that," Simpkinson said.

 However, inspectors listed the fire as "undetermined" in their final report because they were unable to pinpoint precisely the source of ignition.

 They speculated it could have been a water heater cycling on to supply hot water during the shower.
 Another possible cause could have been the thermostat of a wall furnace.

 Inspectors estimated property loss to be $375,000 in the Maureen Avenue fire, with another $100,000 in contents loss.

-The fire, which quickly consumed most of the house, could be seen from the sixth floor of City Hall, more than 3 miles away.
+The fire, which quickly consumed most of the house, could be seen from the sixth floor of City Hall, more than three miles away.

-However, if residents notice a strong smell of gas, they should call 911 so the fire department can immediately come and turn off the gas, Simpkinson advised.
+However, if residents notice a strong smell of gas, they should call 911 and the fire department will immediately come and turn off the gas, Simpkinson advised.